simalpas/Battleships_project/README.md

 - Build a web front end
 - Use a framework such as Flask to make calls to the api according to GET and POST requests.

-In the future I plan to rebuild this in c++ for the command line, and possibly Java to run as a back end to a web app.
+In the future I plan to rebuild this in c++ for the command line, and have the Java version run as a back end to a web app.